-I look closer at the picture, and when I realize what I’m seeing, I nearly fall over laughing.
-There, far behind the rest of the dogs, just barely visible over the top of the snow, is a pair of eyes, a forehead covered in caramel-colored fur, and two tall ears, the tips of which are white.
-It’s my parents’ corgi, Corgnelius.
-He looks like a little snow plow trailing after the others.
+I looked closer.
+There, far behind the rest of the dogs, just barely visible over the top of the snow, was a pair of eyes, a forehead covered in caramel-colored fur, and two tall ears, the tips of which were white.
+It was my parents’ corgi, Corgnelius.
+He looked like a little snow plow trailing after the others.
 Poor floofywoogins indeed.
-Then again, judging by the gleam in his beady little eyes, he’s having the time of his life.
+Then again, judging by the gleam in his beady little eyes, he was having the time of his life.

-Another text follows right after that one, and I’m half expecting to look back down and see more corgi pictures – Stacey is kind of obsessed with him – but it’s not from her.
-It’s from Stan.
+I shook my head and went back to work on the bow.
+Another text followed shortly after, and I half expected to see more corgi pictures – Stacey was kind of obsessed with him – but it wasn’t from her.
+It was from Stan.